kos-lang/kos/doc/modules.md

 Module object class.

 Returns module object of a module with the given name.

-The module must have been already imported with the `import` statement.
+If the module has already been imported, e.g. with the `import` statement, returns that module object.
+Otherwise imports the module and then returns it.

 The prototype of `module.prototype` is `object.prototype`.